Maliamia

 Maliamia ("Malian bowfin") is an extinct genus of amiid ray-finned fish from the Early Eocene, known from fragmentary remains found in the Tamaguélelt Formation of Mali.
 It was described in 1989, based on fossils recovered by three separate expeditions in 1975, 1979–80, and 1981.
 The type species is Maliamia gigas, named in reference to its large size.

 Maliamia is currently the youngest known member of Vidalamiinae, an extinct group of bowfin fish that lived from the Early Cretaceous to the Early Eocene.

 Description

-M. gigas is known from isolated jaw remains including premaxillae, vomers, maxillae, and dentaries.
+Maliamia gigas is known from isolated jaw remains including premaxillae, vomers, maxillae, and dentaries.
 These fragments lack teeth due to post-mortem wear, but empty tooth sockets remain, and their arrangement implies that M. gigas had a single row of teeth.

 Estimates put the body length of M. gigas between 1.8 (based on Calamopleurus) and 3.5 meters (based on Amia), making it the largest known member of Vidalamiinae.